 The unemployment rates for Grand Island, Lincoln and Omaha have not been seasonally adjusted, so they cannot be directly compared with the state unemployment rate.

-Here are preliminary area labor market unemployment rates for June, followed by revised figures from May:
+Here are preliminary area labor market unemployment rates for February, followed by the January rates:

 — Beatrice: 3.6, 3.8

 — Norfolk: 2.8, 2.9